Avraj19/sql-queries-excercise/sql_exercises_homework.md

 >>

 ### Q7 - WAIT!
 Where are you going? (...)
 These clients are hard to sell too!
 We need more intel..
-Can you find out, from these clients from France, whom orders the most by quantity?
+Can you find out, from these clients from Paris, whom orders the most by quantity?
 Who are our top 5 clients?

 >>